andgrit/goangularquickstart/README.md

 # GO - Angular 2 QuickStart Source

-See [Angular 2 Quickstart](Angular2Quickstart.md) for the original copy of the README.md See [Github Angular 2 Quickstart](https://github.com/angular/quickstart) for the live original repository.
+See [Angular 2 Quickstart](angular/README.md) for the original copy of the README.md See [Github Angular 2 Quickstart](https://github.com/angular/quickstart) for the live original repository.

-This repository is focused on the following:

-* Go server integration
-* In memory data repository
-* Mongodb data repository
+This repository just copies the contents of the original in a angular/ directory and adds a goserver/ directory with a simple program that returns the angular 2 content

 # Go server integraion